 As a young adult, I continued my musical studies at Sherwood and Northeastern Illinois University.
 Although primarily a vocalist, I've studied piano, and violin over a 30 year period.
 During that time, I was a violinist with the Protégé Philharmonic under Conductor Joseph Glymph.
-I also studied digital music technology under the instruction of Grammy-nominated and award-winning songwriter Nelson Mandrell.
+I also studied digital music technology under the instruction of Grammy-nominated and award-winning songwriter, Nelson Mandrell.

 In more recent years, I've received coaching from international opera singer Anna Siwiec-Sitkowska, Violinist Amy Anderson, and Pianist Alyssa Arrigo.

-Since 2013, I've been an administrator to professional musicians and in my personal time, I like to research learning and retention methods.
+In my personal time, I like to research learning and retention methods.
 I currently speak Spanish, Portuguese, and am learning Italian.
 I also have a background in linguistic and dialectal studies.

 Zipporah R. at Orchestra Hall